ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.socketio/README.md

 You can set option *Force Web-Sockets* to force using only web-sockets transport.

 ## Changelog
+### 3.0.0 (2020-01-15)
+* (Apollon77) upgrade all dependencies, especially socketio to current version!
+This might break ipad 1/2 devices

 ### 2.1.2 (2019-09-28)
 * (Apollon77) optimize shutdown for compact mode